 The Japanese brand Makita has already been adopted in many languages as a synonym for the word saw, and rightly so: Makita has been offering its customers high-quality saw models for a wide variety of purposes since 1915.

 Before buying a suitable Makita saw, you should first consider which material you would like to work with.
 Do you need a cross-cut saw to cut wood or metal and which operating mode is best for your project?

 There are many different types of crosscut saws, such as package crosscut saws, mitre crosscut saws, pull-cut and mitre saws or a metal crosscut saw.

 The manufacturer Makita is enjoying growing popularity among both DIY enthusiasts and professionals.
 With the Makita LS0815FL cross-cut and mitre saw, the manufacturer has brought a powerful saw onto the market that impresses with manual speed preselection, double guide mechanism, pull function, integrated work light and clamping device and has a well-deserved place in every hobby workshop.

 The Makita LS0815FL is particularly suitable for hobby craftsmen who want to work with small to medium-sized pieces of wood.
-However, if you are looking for a saw for metalworking, you should look for another alternative.
+However, if you are looking for a saw for metalworking, you should look for another alternative, such as model Bosch GCM 800.
 No matter which crosscut saw you choose, you are on the safe side with Makita.
 Makita has been spoiling its customers for decades with reliable quality, high quality manufactured equipment with high functionality and above all precise sawing results.
 Both with the cross-cut saws for wood and with the metal cross-cut saw you can always rely on good quality.

 This post is also available in: German